espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Bewitching Bloom (Cherry Blossom).md

 * * *

 **Effect** Choose a willing ally you can see within 30 feet.
 The ally understands the fleeting nature of life and accepts fate.
 For 1 minute, any recovery checks the ally attempts have a DC of 10 instead of 10 + the ally's dying value.
-The cherry blossom's activation can target an [[Unconscious]] or dying ally.
+The cherry blossom's activation can target an [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Unconscious]] or dying ally.